Skip to main content...

 Do you have any questions about interim payments in wills variation proceedings?
 Our team of experienced estate litigators can help.

-Onyx Law Group represents clients in family law, estate and trust litigation, estate planning and probate matters.
-Consult with our experienced team at
+Onyx Law Group represents clients in family law throughout British Columbia, estate and trust litigation, estate planning and probate matters.
+Consult with our experienced BC team at (604) 900-2538.

 (604) 900-2538